-2005 whereas for US GAAP purposes the date of the merger was May 31, 2005, there is a reconciling amount to provide for the minority interest in the operating results of Old Masisa under Chilean GAAP for the first five months of the year, resulting in an adjustment of ThUS\$ 4,765 (calculated as the 47.566% minority interest on Old Masisa's net income for the five-months period ended May 31, 2005).
+2005 whereas for US GAAP purposes the date of the merger was May 31, 2005, there is a reconciling amount to provide for the minority interest in the operating results of Masisa under Chilean GAAP for the first five months of the year, resulting in an adjustment of ThUS\$ 4,765 (calculated as the 47.566% minority interest on Masisa's net income for the five-months period ended May 31, 2005).
 Additionally, as a result of the application of FAS 141 and the fair value adjustments under U.S. GAAP, the Company recognized an intangible asset for the Masisa brand name which was not recognized under Chilean GAAP.
 The impact of the amortization charge for the change in the book value and fair value of the assets acquired for the month of June is reflected as a reconciling item and included in the line, Business combinations, acquisition of Masisa.
 For U.S. GAAP purposes, goodwill is not amortized but is subject to annual impairment tests based on the fair value method.
 The purchase accounting adjustments and related calculation of goodwill related to the merger are as follows:

-ThUS\$ Nether Landau (COLIMaria and Jackie CAAR) (a.
-(Class Counciding) 421 246 Net book value of Old Masisa under US GAAP (as of date of acquisition) Incremental fair value of identified intangible asset (1) 421,346 (net of deferred taxes of ThUS\$3,512) 17,146 Adjustment to net assets of Old Masisa to reconcile to fair value ŕ (net of deferred taxes of ThUS\$17,355) (96,282) Fair value of Masisa (at date of acquisition) (ii) 342,210 Fair value of minority interest acquired in Old Masisa (47.566%) 162,776 Fair value of minority interest acquired in Old Masisa (47.566%) Purchase price, including expenses related to the acquisition 249,857 Goodwill under US GAAP 87,081
+ThUS\$ Nat book value of Marica under US GAAP (as of date of acquisition) 421,346 Net book value of Masisa under US GAAP (as of date of acquisition) Incremental fair value of identified intangible asset (1) 421,540 (net of deferred taxes of ThUS\$3,512) 17,146 Adjustment to net assets of Masisa to reconcile to fair value , (net of deferred taxes of ThUS\$17,355) (96,282) Fair value of Masisa (at date of acquisition) (ii) 342,210 Fair value of minority interest acquired in Masisa (47.566%) 162,776 Fair value of minority interest acquired in Masisa (47.566%) Purchase price, including expenses related to the acquisition (iii) 249,857 Goodwill under US GAAP 87,081

-- Identified intangible associated with Masisa brand name. - (ii) The Company is in the process of finalizing the determination of these fair values and related allocation of the purchase price. - (iii)
+Identified intangible associated with Masisa brand name.

+The Company is in the process of finalizing the determination of these fair values and related allocation of the purchase price.